David Stratton: Early life and education

 David James Stratton was born in Trowbridge, Wiltshire, England, on 10 September 1939, a week after Britain declared war on Germany.
-His father, Wilfred, enlisted in the army and fought in Burma and his mother, Kathleen, volunteered with the Red Cross.
+His father, Wilfred, enlisted in the army and fought in Burma, while his mother, Kathleen, volunteered with the Red Cross.
 Stratton was sent to Hampshire to see out the war years with his grandmother.
 An avid filmgoer, his grandmother regularly took Stratton to the local cinemas.
 When he was around six years old, his father returned from the war and the family moved back to Wiltshire.
 His younger brother, Roger, was born in 1947.
 Roger later said that David's relationship with his father was difficult because he did not know him until he was six.

-Stratton attended Chafyn Grove School from 1948 to 1953 as a boarder, but never finished secondary school.
+Stratton attended Chafyn Grove School from 1948 to 1953 as a boarder, but he never finished secondary school.
 After leaving school, he spent his time with local film societies and working in the family grocery business.
 Stratton was expected to take over the business which had been established in 1824 and run by five generations of Strattons.
 Stratton later described his relationship with his father as "fractious", as his father wanted him to take over the family business, and did not understand his son's interest in films.

 Stratton saw his first foreign film in Bath in 1955, the Italian romantic comedy Bread, Love and Dreams.
 That was soon followed by Akira Kurosawa's Japanese epic adventure drama Seven Samurai showing in Birmingham.
 At the age of 19, he founded the Melksham and District Film Society.